oznogon/gattaibushido-public/rules/03_basic_play.md

 There are two base **Decks** of 54 standard playing cards. *All* of the Pilots use one Deck for their actions, while Coach uses a separate Deck of his own.
 The Decks are placed face-down in the middle for everyone to see and reach.
 The Jokers in each Deck are always shuffled in face-*up*, however.

+Henceforth this text uses the term **The Deck** to refer to the relevant Deck of cards as determined by context.
+If the Pilots are told to draw from The Deck, this refers to the Pilot Deck, and likewise with Coach and his own Deck.

 ### Faction